Askedio/Laravel5-Bootstrap-Extended-Template/README.md

 # Laravel5-Bootstrap-Extended-Template
-An easily extendable Bootstrap 3 based Laravel 5.1 Template, based on SB Admin 2 https://github.com/IronSummitMedia/startbootstrap-sb-admin-2
+An easily extendable Bootstrap 3 Template for Laravel 5.1, based on SB Admin 2 https://github.com/IronSummitMedia/startbootstrap-sb-admin-2

 # How-to Use